IST-DASLab/RoSA/README.md

 conda activate rosa
 ```

-2. Install the latest version of [pytorch](https://pytorch.org/) compatible with your system (preferably using conda instead of pip to ensure all the dependencies are installed properly).
+2. Install the latest version of [pytorch](https://pytorch.org/) (please use conda instead of pip to ensure all the dependencies are installed properly).
 For example, if you have cuda version 11.8, run the following command:
 ```
-conda install pytorch pytorch-cuda=11.8 -c pytorch -c nvidia
+conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia
 ```

 3. Install this repository, which is a fork of [MosaicML's llm-foundry](https://github.com/mosaicml/llm-foundry) including the experiments presented in the paper:
 ```
 git clone https://github.com/IST-DASLab/RoSA.git && cd RoSA
-pip install -e .
+pip install .
 ```

 4. Install the [*spops*](https://github.com/IST-DASLab/spops) library, which we use under the hood to perform sparse operations: